nic-dgl103/Exercise-1---Basic-Website/README.md

     * Go to https://validator.w3.org/#validate_by_upload.
 Choose your *index.html* file in your local repository and click the Check button.
 If there are no errors then you should see a green message that says “Document checking completed.
 No errors or warnings to show.”
 If you get an error message then troubleshoot your work, save and re-check it until you get the green message.
     * **Take a screenshot of your HTML validation results, you will need to submit it in Brightspace.**

-You have now completed your exercise but you still need to submit it in Brightspace.
+You have now completed your exercise but you still need to push your edits to GitHub and submit it in Brightspace.
 Make sure to follow the instructions in the How to Complete Your Exercises Guide.